 To realize the benefits of rapid advances in science and facilitate patients' access to new treatments in a timely manner, the regulatory approval processes in the United States have evolved.
 As one of four expedited pathways available at FDA, the Accelerated Approval Program allows FDA to approve certain drugs that treat serious or life-threatening diseases and offer meaningful therapeutic benefit to patients over existing treatments before confirmatory trials are completed.
-Between 2011 and 2017, the majority of newly approved drugs were associated with at least one expedited FDA review pathway.xiv With the increasing identification of new molecular drug targets, the use of these pathways in personalized medicine is expected to grow.
-As of March 2023, FDA had approved 295 products under accelerated approval, including numerous drugs for patients with cancers and rare conditions like sickle cell disease or Duchenne muscular dystrophy.xv Dozens of these treatments have been personalized medicines.
+Between 2011 and 2017, the majority of newly approved drugs were associated with at least one expedited FDA review pathway. xiv With the increasing identification of new molecular drug targets, the use of these pathways in personalized medicine is expected to grow.
+As of March 2023, FDA had approved 295 products under accelerated approval, including numerous drugs for patients with cancers and rare conditions like sickle cell disease or Duchenne muscular dystrophy, xiv Dozens of these treatments have been personalized medicines.

 Accelerated approval is critical for providing patients with access to new safe and effective drugs that fill unmet medical needs.
-Since its inception in 1992, millions of patients with serious or life-threatening illnesses have received faster access to new drugs and better outcomes under the program.xvi For patients with progressive diseases and unmet medical needs, time is of the essence.
-In cancer, accelerated approval can give patients access to new treatments around four years faster on average and as much as 12 years faster for certain drugs.xvii With more than 90 percent of rare diseases lacking an FDA-approved treatment, timelier access to novel treatments can offer meaningful advantages in treating or managing a patient's disease.
+Since its inception in 1992, millions of patients with serious or life-threatening illnesses have received faster access to new drugs and better outcomes under the program.
+The program is proposed in the program is proposed in the essence.
+In cancer, accelerated approval can give patients access to new treatments around four years faster on average and as much as 12 years faster for certain drugs.
+With more than 90 percent of rare diseases lacking an FDA-approved treatment, timelier access to novel treatments can offer meaningful advantages in treating or managing a patient's disease.